mbrochh/mbrochh-dotfiles/macos.md

 Now that Python 3.6 is in place, you can install all kinds of other software:

-`brew install git zsh zsh-completions autojump wget curl gettext imagemagick watchman tmux reattach-to-user-namespace git-crypt tree findutils libyaml readline openssl git-open`
+`brew install git zsh zsh-completions autojump wget curl gettext imagemagick watchman tmux reattach-to-user-namespace git-crypt tree findutils libyaml readline openssl git-open postgresql`

 I got a warning here that Python is already installed, but it seems like it did indeed install all the above.

 and

-`brew install --cask alfred google-chrome firefox iterm2 caffeine skitch dropbox slack fantastical numi cryptomator postgres pgadmin4 skype standard-notes visual-studio-code signal telegram`
+`brew install --cask alfred google-chrome firefox iterm2 caffeine skitch dropbox slack fantastical numi cryptomator pgadmin4 skype standard-notes visual-studio-code signal telegram`

 # Install Dropbox & Cryptomator & Standard Notes